The Post-9/11 GI Bill: A Primer

 Tuition and fees.
 Individuals enrolled more than half-time in non-college degree

-schools receive a tuition and fees benefit equal to the lesser of the private school
+schools receive a tuition and fees benefit equal to the lesser of (1) the private

-qualifying active duty (see Table 2), or the actual net cost for in-state tuition and
+qualifying active duty (see Table 2), or (2) the net cost for in-state tuition and

-fees benefit is paid to the educational institution each academic term.
+fees.
+The tuition and fees benefit is paid to the educational institution each

 Housing Allowance.
 For individuals pursuing a program of education in-

-residence, the monthly housing al owance is equal to the E-5 with dependents
+residence, the monthly housing allowance is equal to the E-5 with dependents

-individual physical y participates in a majority of classes for initial enrollments
+BAH where the individual physically participates in a majority of classes for

 Books and Supplies Stipend.
 Individuals enrolled more than half-time in non-